Van Keuren Avenue in Jersey City - proposed site for trash facility

 9 childcare facilities

-Submit a public comment against the Van Keuren Waste Facility
+Submit a public comment opposing the Van Keuren Waste Facility - customizable form here

 Please see this document on How to Write a Public Comment (other languages TBD)

-August 5th at 7pm: Public Hearing for Van Keuren LLC Pushback - Stay tuned for more details !
+Join us on August 5th at 7pm for the 2nd Public Hearing to oppose Van Keuren LLC in this proposed trash facility - Stay tuned for more details !

 JC Schools + Healthy Environment Story Map / Trees, Flooding and Air Pollution